New minor: Aalto Wood

 After completing the new CHEM3065 Aalto Wood minor, students will understand the fundamentals of wood as an engineering material and know the range, functions and possible applications of products made from wood.
 Students will be able to apply their knowledge of wood and wood-based products, in areas such as wood science and technology, engineering applications in construction and in architecture and design.
-More details of the minor are given in Into, see link below:
+More details of the minor are given in the Aalto Student guide, see link below:

 Prerequisites

-CHEM-C2470 Forests, Wood and Carbon, 5 cr (online) is a prerequisite course and is available first time in the I-period (also V-period) in 2022-2023.
+CHEM-C2470 Forests, Wood and Carbon, 5 cr (online) is a prerequisite course and is available in the I-period and V-period in 2023-2024.
+Students may register for the course in Sisu.
 There is no application procedure or other restrictions for the minor.
-Students may register for the course in Sisu:

 Forests, Wood, and Carbon -course (Sisu)News about Forest, Wood, and Carbon